PixsysBE/CakeRelease/README.md

 ### GitHub

-The [GitHub access token](https://github.com/settings/tokens) you need to create will need the following permissions:
+The [GitHub access token](https://github.com/settings/tokens) you need to create will have the following permissions:

 ```
 [repo]